CemraJC/stenotoppers/README.md

 any keyboard with Cherry MX keyswitches or any "identical" Cherry MX variant.
 <!-- TODO: Make and mention the ALPS affixing system -->

-The whole point of these keycaps is to slightly raise, compact and align the top two rows of keys (making it easier to chord them) and move the thumb-keys comfortably away from the space-bar and into a more ergonomic position.
-Without StenoToppers, it is harder to press two keys with one finger and thumbs can become *very* sore trying to avoid mashing other keys all the time.
+The whole point of these keycaps is to slightly raise, compact and align the top two rows of keys (making it easier to chord them) and move the thumb-keys comfortably above the space-bar and into a more ergonomic position.
+Without StenoToppers, it is harder to press two keys with one finger and thumbs can become *very* sore - not helped when trying to avoid the spacebar all the time.

 ![demo-stenotopper-image](link)